Explosions in Iran

 USA sees "maneuver for self-defense"

 According to a White House spokesperson, the USA was informed of Israel's actions but was not involved in the operation.
 Washington described Israel's attacks on targets in Iran as a "self-defense maneuver".
-US Secretary of State Antony Blinken warned on Wednesday that Israel's retaliatory measures should not lead to further escalation in the Middle East.
+US Secretary of State Antony Blinken warned on Wednesday that Israel's retaliatory measures should not lead to a further escalation in the Middle East.

 According to US media reports, the Israeli attacks on Iran are not aimed at Iranian nuclear facilities or oil fields.
 The attack is actually focused on military targets, reported the broadcasters ABC and NBC.
 In recent weeks, the USA had urged Israel not to attack Iranian oil and nuclear facilities.
 According to the New York Times, White House and Pentagon officials had consulted closely with Israel in recent days on the scope and nature of targets Israel could attack in Iran.